 - Pablo Picasso

 BA - Oregon ° MS - BYU ° MD - MU-Sofia

 Urology Resident; Clinical Research Fellow

 Thanks so much for your comment!
 I genuinely believe you since I have had the exact same experience in UMED (Medical University of Lodz)!
-Check my posts on the UMED threads and by blog: they are eerily similar to what you wrote!
+Check my posts on the UMED threads: they are eerily similar to what you wrote!

 As far as the USMLE Step 1 goes, do students have to do NBMEs during their time at MUL?
 These are US subject exams for Anatomy, Biochem etc..or do they just jump to the USMLE?

 Are there many Americans and Canadians at MUL?

 What is the average intake for 1st year, and what are the general demographics ?